hellerve/ptolemy/README.md

 LSTMs, a very helpful addition.
 I feel equipped to talk about them more now.
 The choice of illustrative examples in this papers was abominable.

+* [Painterly Rendering for Animation](https://disney-animation.s3.amazonaws.com/uploads/production/publication_asset/47/asset/p477-meier_1996.pdf) by **Barbara J. Meier** (1996)

+A beautiful paper, both in its writing—which is simple, not convoluted, and does a great job at explaining everything—and its idea, which is super simple: mixing particle rendering and painterly rendering of still images.
+The particle rendering is necessary for continuity between frames, and the idea seems obvious in hindsight, which is evidence for how powerful it is.

 ### Books

 * [You Can't Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)